Local runners are Boston bound

 Fenske will lace up his shoes once more to finish what he started last year — this time with a few of his comrades.

-Fenske of Morristown and Scales of Sparta are members of Team Eastern — a Sparta-based running club sponsored by Eastern Propane with a motto "Running on Propane."
+Fenske of Morristown and Scales of Sparta are members of Team Eastern — a Sparta-based running club sponsored by Eastern Propane.

 A total of 11 team members from Sparta and surrounding areas, including Ogdensburg and Franklin, qualified and will be racing in 118th Boston Marathon in Boston, Mass.

-On Monday, (April 21, Patriot's Day), the team will be sporting yellow singlets branded with Team Eastern and "Running Strong for Boston.”
+On Monday, (April 21, Patriot's Day), the team will be sporting yellow singlets branded with Team Eastern and their motto, "running on propane.”

 Team Eastern's Laura Delea, 48, of Sparta will also be running Boston for her first time.